 These days, there is an absolutely staggering amount of different types of gravel you can choose from.
 It can make choosing which one to have a complete nightmare.
 My personal preference is to keep it quite simple and go for more subtle natural shades.

 What type of gravel or stone should you choose?

 Avoid any gravels that have been artificially coloured as they end up looking like a cemetery stone!
-Also be careful of very porous and chalky types of stone.
-If there is a lot of powder coming off of the stone and on closer inspection you can see lots of tiny holes then it’s going to go green, because of the porous nature, a lot quicker than a solid gravel.
+Also, be careful of very porous and chalky types of stone.
+If there is a lot of powder coming off of the stone and on closer inspection you can see lots of tiny holes then it’s going to go green, because of the porous nature, a lot quicker than solid gravel.

 I already mentioned that I use 20mm builder’s stone, this is for several reasons.
 Firstly I like the look of it, there’s a nice mix of cream and brown and slightly purply colours and it and secondly the price.
 Because 20mm stone is often used for driveways and for mixing in with ballast, it tends to be relatively cheap.
 As soon as you purchase any form of gravel that has a fancy name, you can guarantee it’ll be expensive.

 To make it look a bit more interesting, that’s when I add the mixed sizes of river cobbles.
 It completely transforms it from being just a regular looking gravel.
 Now builders merchants stone will differ from region to region.
 That’s one of its other advantages, it tends to be sourced locally so naturally looks good with the surrounding areas.
 It’s also travelled less of a distance which makes it better environmentally.

 Need Help to Design Your Garden?

 If you are looking for help to design your garden, check these free Online Garden Design Classes.

 Comments or questions?